 5. Age of Empires IV

-A lot of attention was given to each civilization and the balance of the game is great.
+Each civilization has clearly had a lot of time spent on it by the development team and the gameplay has been balanced very nicely.
 If you love PvP and real-time strategy, Age of Empires IV is the ideal choice.
 The civilizations that you can pick are the following:

 - The Holy Roman Empire